 - Remove any identifying information from bottles: your name, the prescription name, etc.

-- Locate a pharmacy, hospital, or law enforcement agency near you who will accept your unwanted medications.
+- Locate a pharmacy, hospital, or law enforcement agency near you that will accept your unwanted medications.

 - Find a local Drug Take-Back event in your community.